nasa/openmct/src/plugins/persistence/couch/README.md

 ### Installing CouchDB without admin privileges to your computer

-If `brew` is not available on your mac machine, you'll need to get the couchdb installed using the official sourcefiles.
+If `brew` is not available on your mac machine, you'll need to get the CouchDB installed using the official sourcefiles.
 1. Install CouchDB following these instructions: <https://docs.brew.sh/Installation#untar-anywhere>.
 1. Edit `local.ini` in Homebrew's `/etc/` directory as directed above in the 'Installing with admin privileges to your computer' section.